Laura Cardoso: Career

 In 2005, she appeared in the mini-series Hoje É Dia de Maria, Cardoso also participated in the cast of O Profeta (2006), and in Aguinaldo Silva's Duas Caras (2007).
 In Caminho das Índias (2009) she played the Indian Laksmi Ananda.

 In 2010 she played Mariquita in Araguaia.
 In 2012, she starred in the role of Dorotéia, in the remake of Gabriela, an adaptation of Jorge Amado's novel, written by Walcyr Carrasco.

 In 2014, she appeared in three productions of Globo: in the television series Segunda Dama and in the telenovelas Império and Boogie Oogie.

-On April 26, 2024, Laura Cardoso won a Special Tribute on the GloboPlay streaming service in Brazil.
+On 26 April 2024, Laura Cardoso won a Special Tribute on the Globoplay streaming service in Brazil.

+Death

+Cardoso died in São Paulo on 17 August 2026, at the age of 98.